Groupe Casino: France

 On 30 November 2020, the Casino group announced the sale of 554 Leader Price stores, out of a network of 640 stores, to ALDI.
 In its results for the first half of 2024, the Casino group announced that the Leader Price franchise activities are part of the discontinued operations.

 For financial reasons, the group closed or sold all of its Casino supermarkets and Géant hypermarkets in France to competitors between June 2023 and October 2024.

 Africa

-In 2023, Mercure International of Monaco began replacing Casino and Géant brands with Coopérative U in Congo-Brazzaville, Gabon and Senegal.
+In 2023, Mercure International of Monaco began replacing Casino and Géant brands with Super U in Congo-Brazzaville, Gabon and Senegal.

 Casino and the world of sport

 Casino and sport association

 Scene of game between the Olympique de Marseille and the AS Saint-Etienne in 1938.

 Casino Group is the origin of the AS Saint-Étienne football Club, which was created in 1919.
 The Sports Social Club of Saint-Étienne was born more precisely as a sports section of the «Employees' Social Club of the Casino store company,» the organization created in 1912 by Casino to support its sports corporatism policy.
 The Social Club logically takes on board the green color of the grocery chain.

 A few months after the creation of the French Football Association-Federation (FFAF), the Social Club, more commonly named « AS Casino » (ASC), opened its football section in 1919, as well as other disciplines such as athletics and basketball.
 On 29 March 1920, under the initiative of Albert Jacquet, general secretary of the company, AS Casino became « the Social Sports Club » to respect the rules adopted by the Federation prohibiting the use of brands in the names of clubs, as well as keeping the initials.
 The club was then reserved for Casino employees, and the training center was located on the « Pont de l'âne » field, the property of the Group.

 Seven years later, under the initiative of Pierre Guichard, son of Geoffroy Guichard who had become president of the club after MM.
 Godot and Jean Moulin, the Social Sports Club merged with the University Forez Stadium within the « Stéphanoise Sports Association » (SSA), which kept of course the green colour of the ASC.

 In 1930, the French Federation voted for the adoption of professionalism in France.
 It became necessary for the SSA, whose managers were ambitious, to have its own stadium.
 The founder of Casino Group purchased a large field and gave it to the club.
 A membership offered to « friends » of the club helped gather the necessary funds to build the first facilities, later named Stade Geoffroy-Guichard.